bhixsonsimeral16/CSC301/percolationEclipse/readme.txt

  *  Describe how you implemented Percolation.java.
 How did you check
  *  whether the system percolates?
  *****************************************************************************/
-I followed the api exactly.
-Percolation() initializes the number of open sites at 0, saves the dimensions of the grid, creates a boolean[][] that is initialzed to false in all spaces, and also creates two WeightedQuickUnionUF, one that is connected to a top and bottom virtual node and one that is only connected to the top.  open() will check to see if the position is closed, if it is then it will open it.
+Percolation() initializes the number of open sites at 0, saves the dimensions of the grid, creates a boolean[][] that is initialzed to false in all spaces, and also creates two WeightedQuickUnionUF, one that is connected to a top and bottom virtual node and one that is only connected to the top.
+This second UF is used to handle backwash, as the bottom row is never connected to a virtual node.
+This means that when one bottom node is full, it will not make the others full without a direct connection through real nodes. open() will check to see if the position is closed, if it is then it will open it.
 Afterwards, it checks the positions adjacent to the newly opened spot and does a union() with that position if it is open.
-This step is completed for both WeightedQuickUnionUF objects.  isOpen() returns the value of the boolean[][] at the position of the arguments.  isFull() returns true if the position in question is both open and connected to the virtual top node in the WeightedQuickUnionUF object that does not contain a bottom virtual node. numberOfSites() returns the value of a counter that is incremented in open().  percolates() checks to see if the top node is connected to the bottom node.
+This step is completed for both WeightedQuickUnionUF objects.  isOpen() returns the value of the boolean[][] at the position of the arguments.  isFull() returns true if the position in question is both open and connected to the virtual top node in the WeightedQuickUnionUF object that does not contain a bottom virtual node. numberOfSites() returns the value of a counter that is incremented in open().
+percolates() checks to see if the top node is connected to the bottom node.
 I implemented two recomended methods, xyTo1D() which takes a row, column and converts it to a single number, and validateIndex(), which checks to see if the row and column are in bounds.

 /******************************************************************************